xzacharb/invoices/README.md

 # invoices
-Project of detecting suspicious activity over slovak cities invoices
+Project of detecting suspicious activity over slovak cities invoices.
+The main code is devided into microservices